 Greg Rolnick's dance training and performances began with ballet and modern dance in San Francisco, touring and performing with modern dance companies throughout the U.S. and Europe.
 In 1997 he became totally devoted to Argentine Tango when Fabian Salas came to teach at the Century Ballroom for two months.
 Since then he has taught and performed in California, New York, Hawaii, Canada, and Mexico.
 Greg's most influential teachers include Sebastian Arce y Mariana Montes, Chicho Frumboli y Juana Sepulveda, and Mario Consiglieri y Anabella Diaz-Hojman.
 Greg's ongoing study of the Gyrotonic Expansion System is helpful to promote relaxed, centered, grounded, clear and technically correct movement for the Argentine Tango classes.

 Hallie Kuperman is the owner of Century Ballroom and The Tin Table restaurant in Seattle, Washington.
 Since 1991 she has taught pretty much every form of social dance with the exception of Argentine Tango (for which you have to have prettier legs!).
-Currently she teaches Salsa and West Coast Swing.
-She produces, co-choreographs and performs in Century's annual cabaret shows.
+Currently she teaches Salsa and Waltz.
+She produces, co-choreographs and performs in Century's cabaret shows.
 Since 2005 she has been the co-instructor for NW School's Social Dance Program.
 Since 2010 she has helped produce the "Dancing With The Stars"-style fundraiser, "Seattle Dances," for Plymouth Housing Group.
 She has taught at Google, Microsoft, Team Survivor Northwest, EMP, University of WA, Cornish College of the Arts, Folklife and more schools and private lessons than she can remember.
 Her passion is Century Ballroom, her students, clients of the Ballroom and The Tin Table and creating a community that people will never forget.

 Jay Senior has always enjoyed connecting with music through dance.
 He derived much of his early enjoyment gyrating well into the morning hours at outdoor raves such as Burning Man.
 But something was always missing.
 Discovering first Swing and Country dancing in early 2000 and then Salsa and Bachata in 2007, Jay realized what was missing was the connection one experiences with music that can only be achieved through partner dancing.
 Then he discovered Kizomba and the true meaning of connection.
 Jay teaches Kizomba with Frances Tee at workshops throughout Seattle and most recently started teaching at Century Ballroom.